TechItAllServices/geometry_dash_2-2-remake/README.md

 I cant wait for 2.2 to come out.

-Go to releces for download!
+Go to Releases for download!

 **ADDING MORE LATER**